olaniyanp11/alx-low_level_programming/0x0C-more_malloc_free/README.md

-#starting the second malloc tasks.
+#STARTING THE SECOND MALLOC TASK
 so help me
-#added a readme file
+added a readme file